 Go Play in the Snow!
 Great Places for Family Snow Play in Northern California

 There's snow in the Sierra, so get ready for some wintertime fun!
 While we love the skiing and snowboarding at Lake Tahoe, we know that not everyone's a skiier and sometimes families just want to go up and have some fun in the snow.
-While many of the Tahoe ski resorts like Northstar, Squaw Valley, and Heavenly have tubing parks, ice skating, and other winter non-skiing activities for the family, there are plenty of other places in the mountains where you can get your snow play fix without the ski resort hustle and bustle (and price tag).
+While many of the Tahoe ski resorts like Northstar, Palisades Tahoe, and Heavenly have tubing parks, ice skating, and other winter non-skiing activities for the family, there are plenty of other places in the mountains where you can get your snow play fix without the ski resort hustle and bustle (and price tag).

 Most of these snow play sites are within a few hours' drive from Marin and the San Francisco Bay Area.
 While some have tubes and sleds to rent, others, most notably the California State Sno-Parks, offer little more than a place to park your car so you can go play in the snow.
 For a list of Lake Tahoe ski resorts that offer both skiing and snow play activities, read our article here.